Thrissur-Ponnani Kole Wetlands: Threat

 The main threat to Kole Wetlands is expansion of cities and towns like city of Thrissur.
 The boom in construction industry, especially the real estate business in Central Kerala, has rung the alarm bell for the Kole wetlands.
 Coconut cultivation, construction of buildings and houses, conversion of fields for sand and clay mining and brick kilns, hunting of wetland birds are the main threats for the Kole wetlands.
 Fresh water shortage and quality of water due to water intrusion from the Canoly Canal has been reported from various parts of Kole wetlands in Thrissur district.

 Kole Development Agency

 The Government of India has approved Rs 425-crore project for the comprehensive development of Thrissur Kole fields.
 The fund will be used for infrastructure development, construction of bunds, canals, roads, farm mechanisation in Kole fields.
 At the Rs 15 crore a research centre would be set up to study the Kole land development.
 The Government of Kerala has formed a Special Purpose Vehicle for the implementation of the Kole development project and the District Collector of Thrissur is designated as special officer to coordinate implementation of the package.
 For the implementation of the project, Government of Kerala has opened an agency known as Kole Development Agency (KDA) in Thrissur City on 30 June for the development of Kole farming.
 Thrissur District Collector is the special officer to implement the project.

+Kole Birders Collective

+Inspired by the rich biodiversity, ecological significance and agricultural potential of the Kole Wetlands a group of individuals with a shared vision came together to form the Kole Birders Collective.

+As a tribute to the essence of the Kole wetlands, the collective has been conducting yearly photo exhibitions titled “Kaanapadavukal” from 2024..